spuithori/svelte-ionic-app/README.md

 - Ion Back Button - does not show nor work - rebuild using https://github.com/ionic-team/ionic-framework/blob/main/core/src/components/back-button/back-button.tsx

 - IonTabs needs to manually call the select method of ion-tabs to ensure the selectedTab prop is really acted upon.
 Issue known: https://github.com/ionic-team/ionic-framework/issues/20060.
 Gives a brief undesireable view on the wrong tab.
 Might need to look into the angular/react/vue way as these packages don't have this issue.
 Probably tabs is wired up in the router.

-- Will this work on SvelteKit?
-I had some issues before and thought, let's skip it again.
-But if it works on sveltekit, why not use that one?

 - Gestures: Need a timeout to get proper style value even though I am using onMount??